rastko909/frothies/README.md

 *AWS*
 Amazon Simple Storage Service (S3), an AWS object storage service, was used for cloud-storage to allow the uploading and storing of images via a secure and reliable platform.

-## 11.Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+## 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

-As we developed Frothies to be a buyer / seller marketplace, the data structure is similar in some ways to other e-commerce platforms.
+As we developed Frothies to be a buyer / seller marketplace, the way data is organised is similar in some ways to other e-commerce platforms.

 Ebay: The models are similar (buyer / seller) although in eBay buyers can also be sellers, whereas in Frothies, the model and relations require users to be a buyer or seller, not both simultaneously.

 Airbnb: Like eBay, the model of buyer/seller is similar in Frothies, but the peer to peer (i.e. buyer/seller can be the same person) aspect of the model is not.

-## 12.Discuss the database relations to be implemented.
+## 12. Discuss the database relations to be implemented.

+In Frothies, there was only a need for one to one and one to many relations to be implemented.
+We did not require many to many.

-## 13.Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+## 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

 Between our Frothies Active Record models, the associations are as follows.